dart-lang/language/working/1426-extension-types/feature-specification-views.md

 including OO dispatch and the treatment of default values of optional parameters.*

-It is a compile time error if _D_ contains a member export declaration of the form `export m S H` where `m` is not the representation name.
+It is a compile time error if _DV_ contains a member export declaration of the form `export m S H` where `m` is not the representation name.

 *We may wish to generalize the export mechanism to allow such cases